 Why Company Issue Rights Issue?

-Company issue right to raise funds from the market for a number of reasons such as to be debt-free, for expansion and growth of the company, large takeover, etc.
+Company issue right to raise funds from the market for a number of reasons such as to become debt-free, for expansion and growth of the company, large takeover, etc.

 1. Apply